 - The Autonomous District Councils should be empowered.

-- Governance should be improved in a step by step manner.
+- Governance should be improved in a step-by-step manner.
 Strict supervision by senior officials should be initiated to improve the delivery system of the government.

 Development

-- The Ministry of the Development of the North East region (DoNER) be merged with the North East Council (NEC) for better strategic planning and coordination of various developmental projects in the region.
+- The Ministry of the Development of the North East Region (DoNER) be merged with the North East Council (NEC) for better strategic planning and coordination of various developmental projects in the region.

-- Institutional capacities in the North east should be developed urgently.
+- Institutional capacities in the Northeast should be developed urgently.

 - Local tourism should be promoted.
 Tourists residing in the eight North Eastern states should be encouraged to travel within the region.

-- Niche tourism or high end tourism should be encouraged.
+- Niche tourism or high-end tourism should be encouraged.
 Medical and higher education tourism should be encouraged.

 Look East Policy

-- Ties with Myanmar should be deepened by exploiting Myanmar’s anxieties about China as well as existing deep civilization and spiritual ties.
+- Ties with Myanmar should be deepened by exploiting Myanmarโs anxieties about China as well as existing deep civilization and spiritual ties.

 Border issues